 - The Bhagavad Gita explicitly equates the state of yoga (union) with taking a perfect “Selfie” in meditation.
 Consider this verse:

 - Paramhansa Yogananda had dedicated an entire poem to describing the perfect Selfie!
-He called his poem Samadhi, and you can read it here.
+He called his poem Samadhi.
 The thrilling final lines are an ode to the one true “Selfie” we all must eventually capture:

 Gone forever, fitful, flickering shadows of mortal memory.

 Spotless is my mental sky, below, ahead, and high above.